-- SEO Page Titles and Description guidance (I can enter into your site if you provide during creation)
+- SEO Page Titles and Description guidance (I can enter your list into your site if you provide during creation)

 I am not in the hosting business, but I can recommend who to use, and help get you set up

-You will need a domain name (URL) and a host provider (where your website files get stored on the web).
-I always recommend your domain registration and your hosting account be set up in your own name.
-I am not in the hosting (reseller) business; I have always felt it was cleaner and safer for clients to have direct access to the host company.
-If you don’t have one or the other, I can help you get these set up.
+You will need a registered domain name (URL) and a host provider (where your website files get stored on the web).
+Your domain registration and your hosting account should be set up in YOUR name (not mine).
+I am not in the hosting (reseller) business; I have always felt it was cleaner and safer for clients to have direct access to their host company.
+If you don’t have one or the other, I will help you get these set up.

-My price range starts at $599 and goes up from there.
-A large robust site or eCommerce site starts at about $2,400.
+My price range starts at roughly $800 and goes up from there.
+Larger sites start at about $1600-$1800. eCommerce sites start at about $2,400.
 I offer free custom quotes.
-Don’t worry, you don’t pay all at once.
+Don't worry, you don't pay all at once.
 I take a one-third deposit to get started.
 The second payment is due at roughly the middle, and the last payment when your site goes live/launches.
 All payments are due within 10 days of the emailed invoice.

 The website creation process works like this:

 - We talk about what you need and expect the site to do.
 What is the purpose of the website?
-It helps (a lot) if you have already reviewed my website questionnaire.
-In fact we can have an initial talk without questionnaire answers but I will need you to have filled it out eventually.
-It contains the comprehensive information I will need to prepare a extensive quote for you.
+I will sometimes share a Google Docs link containing a questionnaire.
+In fact, we can have an initial talk without questionnaire answers but I will need you to have filled it out eventually.
+It contains the comprehensive information I will need to prepare an extensive quote for you.
 Often, I can give you at least a ballpark figure while talking on our first phone call.

-- The next step is I prepare the quote, and email it to you, along with my contract.
+- The next step is I prepare the quote, and email it to you, along with my Work Agreement.
 If all is a go, I collect the deposit (one-third) and you start working on collecting content (images, text for the website pages, etc).
-I accept cash, checks and credit cards.
-[The second payment is due when I have you review the site for fine tuning.
+I accept cash, checks, and credit cards.
+[The second payment is due when I have you review the site for fine-tuning.
 The last payment is needed to go live/launch.
 Payment is required within 10 days after issue of emailed invoices.]

-- The next step is I design the site on a mock setup (not live on the web).
+- The next step is I design the site.
 I will have you review at certain points to be sure I’m on track.

 - The next step is the website goes LIVE on the web.
 Final testing is done.
 Final payment is collected.

-- The last step is your site will be set up for one month on my ‘Superb’ Website Care Plan.
-At the end of the month, I will provide a full report of everything the Care Plan did for you.
+- The last step is your site will be set up for one month on my ‘Essentials’ Website Care Plan.
+At the end of that month, I will provide a full report of everything the Care Plan did for you.
 You will have had this free month to evaluate whether you’d like to continue the service.

 For ongoing work and maintenance, I bill at my hourly rate, which is $55/hour.